(A) "Alter or alteration" means to make a change in the type of construction or configuration of a private water system, including without limitation:

 (2) Converting a well with a buried seal to a well with a pitless adapter or well house installation;

-(4) Disconnecting the water source from a service line going to one or more service connections including when connecting to a public water supply;
+(4) Except when sealing or decommissioning a private water system, disconnecting the water source from a service line going to one or more service connections including when connecting to a public water supply;

-(5) Converting a well that uses a well pit to a well with a pitless adapter or well house type of construction; extending the casing above ground; deepening a well; or repairing, extending, or replacing any portion of the inside or outside casing or wall, or the walls of a spring or cistern, that extend below ground level;
+(5) Converting a well that uses a well pit to a well with a pitless adapter or well house type of construction; extending casing that currently terminates below ground to extend above ground; deepening a well; or repairing, extending, or replacing any portion of the inside or outside casing or wall, or the walls of a spring or cistern, that extend below ground level;

 (6) Conversion of a permitted test well to a private water system.